 Homemade eggnog is one of our favorite Holiday treats.
 This homemade version is fully cooked for food safety and non alcoholic making it the perfect family friendly recipe so everyone gets a taste.
 This is so much better than what you can find at the grocery store, and the best part is you get to control the flavor.
 You can kick the cinnamon up a notch if you are a cinnamon lover, or tone it down.
 Adjusting the spices to your personal taste is the best.
 Making your own eggnog is totally easy.
-I make a cooked version to make sure it is safe for everyone.
 This right here is holiday decadence at its finest.

 How long does homemade eggnog last?